How to Run WordPress and a Next.js Application Side by Side on a Single Server

 sudo apt upgrade -y

-2. Install Nginx
+2. Install and Enable NGINX

 sudo apt install nginx -y

-3. Install MySQL
+3. Install and Secure MySQL

 sudo apt install mysql-server -y